Thursday, February 28, 2013

 5.)
 Esthetics change

-Although public opinion can be taken into account as a measure of esthetics, and esthetics for regulation, it is not reasonable to put protected rights beyond review for all time on the basis of past public sentiment.
+Although public opinion can be used to formulate an aesthetic, and esthetics can be used as a basis for regulation, the full range of aesthetics needs to be considered when creating an administrative law on behalf of the Executive Branch, and, even then, it is not reasonable to permanently impair protected rights to secure a benefit that is based on something that is subject to change.
 Even though it is true that some people may have at one time objected to demonstrations which promoted nuclear disarmament, it is not appropriate to allow regulations that reflected this objection to constrain future demonstrations in a way that is widely tailored and beyond review, and which is in conflict with the site's cultural history.

 6.)
 Substantial infringement